 Explore our PowerPoint Keyboard Shortcuts and Sequences Ebook that is updated for all PowerPoint versions.

 Use the Previous Slide or the Next Slide arrow buttons to navigate to those slides.
-Also the area in between shows which slide is active.
+Also, the area in between shows which slide is active.

-Views: Presenter View in PowerPoint (Index Page)
+01 07 11 - Views: Presenter View in PowerPoint (Glossary Page)

 Microsoft and the Office logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.